 Test accommodations are changes in testing materials or procedures that reduce barriers to access without changing what is measured by the test.
 Test accommodations are an important part of ensuring test equity and access for deaf1 students.
-Accommodations are unique for each student because each deaf individual has different language, communication, and cultural backgrounds and may also have additional disabilities.^{2,3} This summary explains why deaf individuals have the right to accommodations when taking tests and several options that may reduce access barriers.
+Accommodations are unique for each student because each deaf individual has different language, communication, and cultural backgrounds.
+As many as half of deaf students have additional disabilities that may also affect the test accommodation decisions.
+This summary explains why deaf individuals may need accommodations when taking tests and several options that may reduce access barriers.